-A quick autumn amble with a past partner
+A quick autumn amble with someone

 She wanted a backpacking trip close to home lower in the mileage range.
 I just wanted to get out.